2008 Sark general election: Electoral system

 The first election held in Sark under the new system took place on 10 December 2008.
 In total, 28 Conseillers were to be elected via plurality block voting from 57 candidates, with the latter figure representing about 12% of the electorate in the island.
 A recount was ordered as several of the candidates for the last seat were separated by only a few votes.

 Results

-The elections reflected the "Sark chasm" throughout the island between those who supported the traditional system and those who supported further reforms.
-The overwhelming majority of candidates who were elected had either previously voted in Chief Pleas to enact the 2008 Reform Law, or had made public statements in support of it, and since advocated the further dismantling of the feudal system via the reform of the ancient feudal land tenure laws.
+The elections reflected the division throughout the island between those who supported the traditional system (Pro-Reform Law 2008 Candidates, or the establishment), and those who supported further reforms advocated by the Barclay brothers (Anti-Reform Law 2008 Candidates).

 Results from the second count were:

 After the results of the ballot were declared, a separate ballot was held among the 28 successful Conseillers to determine which would serve for two years, and which for four years, which is indicated by the figure after the number of votes.
-After the initial period, Conseillers will serve four-year terms with half elected every two years.
+Since the initial period, Conseillers have served four-year terms with half elected every two years.